 Martha Dubensky has loved and owned horses for most of her life.
 In 1983, she was introduced to horses providing therapy for people with disabilities at “Monique Stable” in Honesdale, Pennsylvania.
 Thirsty for more knowledge on this therapy, she volunteered at a program in Warwick, New York for several years and in 1994 became a certified PATH International therapeutic riding instructor.
 In 1995, she founded the GAIT Therapeutic Riding Center.

-Nancy Van Wyk – PATH Intl’ Certified Therapeutic Riding Instructor, Mentor, Equine Specialist in Mental Health and Learning and is the Program Specialist for Veterans
+Nancy Van Wyk – PATH Intl’ Certified Therapeutic Riding Instructor, Mentor, Equine Specialist in Mental Health and Learning (ESMHL), Faculty at PATH Intl’ for ESMHL, and is the Program Specialist for Veterans.

 Nancy Van Wyk started as a GAIT volunteer and became a PATH Certified Riding Instructor in 2013.
-She has a background in Law Enforcement and is educated in Equine Behavior and Sciences.
+She holds a Bachelor of Science in Psychology Summa Cum Laude with a minor in Mental Health Counseling from Marywood University, and is currently enrolled in their Master’s progrom for mental health counseling.
+Nancy has a background in Law Enforcement and is also educated in Equine Behavior and Sciences.
 Nancy lives on a farm and has three horses of her own.

 Vera became a PATH Registered Riding Instructor in 2007, a PATH Mentor in 2010 and an Equine Specialist in Mental Health and Learning in 2013.
 She taught special education classes for 11 years and is a learning disabilities teacher/consultant.
 After retiring from a career in law and moving to Pennsylvania in 2012, she began volunteering as an instructor.
 She has also served on GAIT’s Board of Directors and Advisory Council.

 Diana Moldovan – Volunteer Coordinator, Instructor Assistant, and PATH Intl’ Certified Therapeutic Riding Instructor